Quick Answer

 | You know the reward or event target | Shrines feel much better when the run has a real purpose instead of random curiosity. |

-| You can move into co-op if the floor is rough | The official site already frames shrine floors as one of the good reasons to team up. |
+| You can move into co-op if the floor is rough | If the account is ready but the boss pressure is too high, team play can save the attempt. |

 Three Prep Rules Before You Spend a Shrine Attempt